comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 We are not going to explicitly tell you all of the commands that you need.
 Instead, we want you to read the Git documentation to get a more complete understanding of how to use Git as a source code repository.

+### Installing a Git client

+⏱️ 10 minutes - Individual

+The first thing each team member needs to do is install the software for Git.

+There are three main options for you to use, and the staff have no particular recommendation: the decision is up to your preference.
+However, if you are new to coding and have minimal experience using command-line tools, we recommend option 3 below.
+The three general options are:

+1. If you use an existing integrated development environment (IDE), such as VSCode, you will be able to install a Git client within that (if you haven't already).
+This means you can use Git from within your IDE.
+Find the documentation for how to install it within your IDE.
+If you don't, go to 2 or 3.

+2. Use a Git command-line tool.
+This is for those who like to use Linux (either natively or via Windows SL) or the MacOS underlying Unix command line.
+If you want to do this, you can install it locally.
+One way to do this is to install the Github desktop client (see option 3), which will also install the command-line tool for you.

+3. Use the [GitHub Desktop Client](https://github.com/apps/desktop).
+This is installed as a standard desktop client on your PC, and it allows you to interact with a Git server, including GitHub, which is what we will use.
+If you opt for this, [download from here](https://github.com/apps/desktop).

 ### Setting up a GitHub repository for your team

 ⏱️ 10 minutes - Group